-At an institutional level students will be able to access the comprehensive and confidential services provided by the Student Support team, as well as services provided by the library, media and IT, and the Chaplaincy teams.
+At an institutional level students will be able to access the comprehensive and confidential services provided by the Student Wellbeing and Support team, as well as services provided by the library, media and IT, and the Chaplaincy teams.
 The Marjon Student Union also provides support to students on a range of issues.

-Information on Marjon support services is described in detail in the SLT Programme Handbook and on Learning Space.
+Information on Marjon support services is described in detail in the SLT Programme Handbook and on the virtual learning environment.